May 8, 2014

 Business & Industry Guaranteed Loan Local Food Enterprise Program Reach Extended

 In addition, Secretary Vilsack announced the availability of $48 million in loan guarantees for local and regional food enterprises through the Business & Industry Guaranteed Loan Program (B&I) with the addition of an important clarification to help extend the program’s reach to help more farmers in rural areas.
-Federal loan guarantees are particularly important for start-up businesses in emerging sectors like local and regional food where commercial and other lenders are new to the sector and business models.
+Federal loan guarantees for bad credit payday loans are particularly important for start-up businesses in emerging sectors like local and regional food where commercial and other lenders are new to the sector and business models.
 Applications for these loan guarantees are accepted on a rolling basis.
 Applicants should refer to the B&I webpage and contact their local Rural Development office for details.

 Through a provision championed by NSAC, the B&I program includes a minimum five percent reservation of funds for local and regional food enterprises, a reservation that this year equals $48 million or more in loan guarantees.
 The local food provision was enacted in the 2008 Farm Bill and reaffirmed in the 2014 Farm Bill.